General Lab Information

 program image

-Brookhaven is a world-leading multipurpose research institution with seven Nobel Prizes to its name, located on a 5,300-acre site on Long Island, NY.
+Brookhaven is a world-leading multipurpose research institution with seven Nobel Prizes to its name, located on a 5,300-acre site on Long Island, New York.
 Scientists at the Laboratory perform research in physics, chemistry, biology, applied science, and advanced technology.
 In addition to Brookhaven’s 2,600 scientists, engineers, and support staff, some 4,000 researchers from across the country and around the world come to the Laboratory each year to use its research facilities and collaborate with its scientific staff.

 This Program Is Intended For

-Undergraduate and graduate students
+Undergraduate and graduate students who are U.S. citizens

 Eligibility Criteria